West End Girls

 were inspired by an old James Cagney gangster film that he watched at his cousin's home one evening in the early 1980s.

 Certain lines in "West End Girls" seem to reflect an aimlessness and lack of identity ("We've got no future, we've got no past") commonly felt by members of the Boys' generation in the 1980s.
 That decade's rampant acquisitiveness ("How much have you got?") is touched upon.
-Neil also plays around with opposites, such as rich and poor, upper class and lower class, London's East End and West End.
+Neil also plays around with apparent opposites: rich and poor, upper class and lower class, London's East End and West End.
+As he noted in a 1986 interview on Japanese television, much of the song concerns the contrast between "bright lights and dull lives," the dream of "escaping the ordinary, everyday life to the kind of fantasy of a city at night, with all the neon lights and stuff."
 Certain lines ("Have you got it?
 Do you get it?" among others) also seem to refer to the growth of street drug culture in Thatcherite Britain.

 Meanwhile, Neil's well-known interest and background in history (his major in college), particularly that of Russia, is evident in the line "from Lake Geneva to the Finland Station," which refers to the train route taken by Lenin when he was smuggled by the Germans to Russia during the First World War, a pivotal event in the Russian Revolution.
 Some of the lengthier mixes include additional Russian references, such as the bizarrely comic "Who do you think you areJoe Stalin?"
 (Speaking of mixes, "West End Girls" has the distinction of being the PSB song with the greatest number of "official" remixes: at least twenty, maybe more.)
 What all of these references have to do with the song's primary scenario of social and sexual conflict in London is, however, anybody's guess.
 Perhaps they're simply meant to evoke images of revolution.